eandachew/Memory-Game/README.md

 **Deployed Site**
 The live site can be viewed here:
 👉 [Project Link](https://eandachew.github.io/Memory-Game/)
--

-### How to Run This Project Locally
-1. repository.
-2. Open index.html in your browser or run a local server.

----

 ## Credits
+### Project Methodology
+**Structure:**
+Followed Code Institute's best practices for project organization, using a clean, semantic structure with separate files for HTML, CSS, and JavaScript.

+**Responsiveness:**
+Utilized a mobile-first design approach, applying principles of progressive enhancement to ensure graceful degradation and optimal viewing across all screen sizes.
 ### Content and code
-- Game logic written by me using HTML, CSS, and JavaScript.
+- Game logic written by me using HTML, CSS, and JavaScript using visual studio code.
 ### Acknowledgement

 - Code Institute for getting me to this point